 In the past, I have done posts on top positional rankings of all time in the NFL.
 Undertaking the task of compiling a top all-time positional ranking is daunting.
 It requires in-depth research and analysis as well as having a critical eye for the unknown.

 Many times these lists are controversial due to the wide range and differences of opinion.
-However; that is what makes these lists unique.
-Top Lists are always based on a number of key variables most notably statistical analysis and postseason success.
-However, there are also other measurables and intangibles that must be factored in when generating the flow of the list.
+However, that is what makes these lists unique.
+Top Lists are based on several key variables, most notably statistical analysis and postseason success.
+However, some other measurables and intangibles should be weighed when generating the flow of the list.

-For these reasons, it is very possible for one player to have lesser statistics but fall higher on the list.
-This can be argued by proving world class dominance during short periods of time.
-Parameters must be set to limit the amount of sway due to the changing variables.
-For purposes of this list, current and past players are eligible for the list and it may include relief pitchers or starting pitchers.
+For these reasons, it is possible for one player to have lesser statistics but fall higher on the list.
+You can argue this point by proving world-class dominance during short periods.
+Specific parameters must be set to limit the amount of sway due to the changing variables.
+For this list's purposes, current and past players are eligible for the list, and it may include relief pitchers or starting pitchers.

-Before we get to the top 20 list, we will provide a list of players that did not make the cut but do require honorable mention.
-The following is a list of players that were on the bubble but ultimately did not crack the list.
+Before we get to the top 20 list, we will provide a list of players who did not make the cut but require honorable mention.
+The following is a list of players on the bubble but ultimately did not crack the list.

 Juan Marichal (1960-1975)

 Marichal was a six-time 20-game winner and ten-time All-Star.
 He was known for his signature high leg kick and dartboard accuracy.
 He was relentless when it came to throwing inside and pushing batters off the plate.
 He played most of his 16-year career with the San Francisco Giants and was one of the original stars to import from the Dominican Republic.
 Juan twice led the league in complete games and shutouts.